Aurel300/ludumdare43/README.md

     DMG = max(1, `AU`.ATK - `DU`.DEF)

+At least one point of damage is always dealt.

 #### `DU` damage to `AU` ####

 During this phase, `DU` deals some damage back to to `AU`.
 This phase only happens if: